Detroit Hard Money Lenders: Speedy Real Estate Loans

 • More focus on property value: Loan amounts are based on the property’s loan-to-value ratio, using the property as collateral.

-• Not traditional lenders: These loans are offered by private investors or companies, not traditional banking institutions.
+• Non-traditional lenders: These loans are offered by private investors or companies, not traditional banking institutions.

-• Loan denial option: They are ideal for those who have been denied a mortgage but possess substantial home equity.
+• Loan denial: This financing solution is ideal for those who have been denied a mortgage but possess substantial home equity.

 • Higher interest rates: These loans carry higher interest rates due to the higher risk for lenders.

-• Might require larger down payments: A larger down payment of 20%–30% is often required.
+• Larger down payments: A larger down payment of 20% to 30% is often required.

 • More flexibility: Hard money lenders can provide more flexible terms, avoiding strict debt-to-income criteria.

-• Potential for interest-only payments: Some lenders offer the option of interest-only payments, easing initial financial burdens.
+• Interest-only payments: Some lenders offer the option of interest-only payments, easing initial financial burdens.

 What are hard money loans used for?

 2. Buying an investment rental property: These loans help investors acquire and rehab rental properties.
-Fast access to funds ensures timely renovations and quicker rental income generation.
+Getting funds fast helps you start renovations sooner and bring in rental income quicker.

 How much do hard money loans cost?